LucaFranceschini/wrapper-roo/docs/README.md

 A general JavaScript function wrapper that allows to set pre- and post-hooks, while still being as transparent as possible to the rest of the code.
 Available as a npm module.

-The code is currently tested up to ES7 features.

 **Still work in progress**

 ## Simplest Example